Download Belgium Guide

 General

-In Belgium, there is a GMMMI, a guaranteed average minimum monthly income, and an absolute minimal income level set at the national level (in the absence of a sectoral minimum wage).
-The GMMMI is based on monthly wage including other salary components received over the year, e.g. year-end bonus, variable pay, etc.
+In Belgium, there is a GMMMI, a guaranteed average minimum monthly income, and an absolute minimal income level set at national level (in the absence of a sectoral minimum wage).
+The GMMMI is based on monthly wage including other salary components received over the year, e.g. year-end bonus, variable pay etc.

-The new GMMMI figures are as follows:
+The new GMMMI figures for 18-years-old and over are 1.954.99 EUR

 Payroll